 Garbage disposals were illegal in New York City during the 1970s.

-It was made illegal due to the concern of damaging old pipelines and sewage systems of the city.
+It was made illegal due to the concern of damaging old pipelines and sewage systems in the city.

-Moreover, many other hideous concerns might create a second thought in your mind about garbage disposal.
+Moreover, many other hideous concerns might create a second thoughts in your mind about garbage disposal.

-If this concern isn’t scary enough to ban garbage disposals, some even feared that people might throw babies down them.
+If this concern isn’t scary enough to ban garbage disposals, some even fear that people might throw babies down them.

 And due to all these horrifying reasons, garbage disposals were illegal at that time.